University of Detroit Mercy: Basketball

 Detroit Mercy has been a host institution for several NCAA Tournament men's basketball games.
 The university hosted the 2008 NCAA Midwest Regional and 2009 NCAA Final Four, played at Ford Field, as well as the 2018 NCAA First and Second Round games, played at Little Caesar's Arena.
 In 2021, Detroit Mercy and Oakland University teamed up to co-host the 2021 NCAA First and Second Round games.
 The two schools combined to host the 2024 NCAA Midwest Regional, also at Little Caesars Arena.

 All home basketball games feature the Titan Pep Band, Dance Team and Cheerleading Team.

 Football

 Detroit Titans football was played from 1896 to 1964.
 The team staked a claim to college football's national championship with a 9–0 record in 1928.
 Gus Dorais, coach of the Titans from 1925 to 1942, was inducted in the College Football Hall of Fame in 1954.
 There is a plaque dedicated to him at the entrance of Calihan Hall.
 He also coached the NFL's Detroit Lions.

 Notable people

-University of Detroit Mercy and its predecessor institutions have graduated or employed many notable people over the years.
+University of Detroit Mercy and its predecessor institutions have graduated or employed many notable people.

 See the main article for some examples: